yyan115/DigiDucks/Project/DuckEngine/DigiDucks_ReadMe.txt

 * Put cut meat on frying pan that is on a stove
 * Frying is completed once the ingredient undergoes a visible change in appearance/ progress bar is full/ SFX is played
-* How to use: Put pan on stove then meat on pan
+* How to use: Put pan on stove then chopped meat on pan

 4. Overcooked Meat